 - How much do your customers or users pay monthly, on average?

-- What are you currently paying each month for cloud costs?
+- What are you currently paying each month for cloud services?

 - How much do you spend monthly on other operational costs?